-Marymount’s information technology (IT) program recognizes the role of technology in all aspects of today’s world — in business, in society, and in our personal lives.
+Technology plays a role in all aspects of today’s world- in business, in government, in industry, in society, and in our personal lives.

 The IT program provides the following: